petrabardocz/drone02x/README.md

 # drone02x
 Scripts for interactive graphs for DRONE02x

+## data
+Contains the input .csv files with the eissivity values per sample type.
+The emisdata.csv file contains the comiled information and gets fed into the actual JS graph.

 ## datascraping.py
-Scrapes input data from the MODIS UCSB Emissivity Library (https://www.icess.ucsb.edu/modis/EMIS/html/em.html) and exports it as .csv into /data folder.
-Run this first to get data.
+Scrapes input data from the MODIS UCSB Emissivity Library (https://www.icess.ucsb.edu/modis/EMIS/html/em.html) and exports it as .csv into /data folder. **Since data folder already contains the input files there is no need to run this first.**

 ## if2.js
 Interactive graph which displays the emissivity of different surfaces.